mhall0808/the-force-app/README.md

 ### 3. Verify the Setup

 Frontend: Open your browser and navigate to http://localhost:3000 to access the React application.
 API: The backend API is accessible at http://localhost:5000.
+You can view the swagger by navigating to http://localhost:5000/swagger
 Ollama: The AI service runs on http://localhost:11434.

 ## Usage